Frank-a-Rabbit/virtual_library/README.md

 The project is structured as such

-App
+1) Main App Component
-SearchModule - For searching the BooksApi
+2) SearchModule - For searching the BooksApi
-BookCase - Component for holding book shelves BookShelf - Component for listing books by shelfType Book - Component for displaying book item
+3) BookCase - Component for holding book shelves
+4) BookShelf - Component for listing books by shelfType
+5) Book - Component for displaying book item